nadiaholmquist/ccleste-n64/README.md

 Sound wave files are taken from [https://github.com/JeffRuLz/Celeste-Classic-GBA/tree/master/maxmod_data](https://github.com/JeffRuLz/Celeste-Classic-GBA/tree/master/maxmod_data), music ogg files were obtained by converting the .wav dumps from pico 8, which I did using audacity & ffmpeg.

+For the N64 port, slightly modified (to trim unused channels) versions of the XM files from the above GBA port were used.

 All credit for the original game goes to the original developers (Maddy Thorson & Noel Berry).